wazo-platform/wazo-ansible/doc/docker.md

 ## Constraints on services

-Services should get their settings/configuration from Consul to be able to run in containers.
+Services should get their settings/configuration from Consul to be able to run in containers, in accordance with [WPEP-2](https://github.com/wazo-platform/wpep).
 The only settings that should be provided by the container management system are the environment variables to configure Consul.
 See the available ones at https://www.consul.io/docs/commands/#environment-variables.